750 Seventh Avenue: Occupancy and sales

+1990s

-By early 1993, the building was no longer in bankruptcy and its broker, Newmark Real Estate, was looking for tenants.
+By early 1993, the building was no longer in bankruptcy, and its broker, Newmark Real Estate, was looking for tenants.
 The banks that owned the building had to decide whether to charge cheaper rents immediately or charge higher rents in several months.
 The banks decided to charge a variety of rents, with higher rates on higher floors.
 Newmark furnished some "prebuilt" office space for tenants needing small space, which it advertised to tenants at the nearby Rockefeller Center.
 The tactic drew tenants such as a regional office for accounting firm Ernst & Young, which took 42000 ft2.
 Meanwhile, Morgan Stanley had acquired 1585 Broadway in 1993, but the firm still needed around 250,000 ft2.
 The Hong Kong firm Glorious Sun was considered purchasing 750 Seventh Avenue at the time, but the firm ultimately decided to let Morgan Stanley buy it instead.

 Morgan Stanley bought 750 Seventh Avenue in 1994 for $90 million.
+The firm installed signs on the facade to comply with the city regulations.
+The company had received a $100 million tax exemption after it purchased 1585 Broadway and 750 Seventh Avenue.
+Morgan Stanley moved its entire technology division, with a thousand employees, into 750 Seventh Avenue from September 1994 to June 1995.
+The firm still needed additional space, prompting it to begin developing 745 Seventh Avenue nearby.
+Morgan Stanley acquired Dean Witter Financial Services in 1997, and 750 Seventh Avenue became part of Morgan Stanley Dean Witter's "midtown urban campus".